59n/modern-folio/README.md

 ## Quick Start (Docker)

 The easiest way to get started is to use the pre-built Docker image.
-No need to clone the repo!

 1. **Create a `docker-compose.yml` file**:
    Copy and paste the following content into a new file named `docker-compose.yml`: